AMERICAN RABBIT HOUND ASSOCIATION

 5.

-hunting and handling for the hound that in his/her judgment hunted and
+points for hunting and handling for the hound that in his/her judgment

-handled the best.
-The judge rating the hounds on handling and hunting shall
+hunted and handled the best.
+The judge rating the hounds on handling and

-coin flip is used is to break a tie when using the Progressionary Sequence
+used is to break a tie when using the Progressionary Sequence Method to

 B.